top of page

 My parents were self-made millionaires back then.
 When people think about rich families, they tend to assume that their children would have been spoilt.
 But, is it though?
 It can not be further away from the truth for me.
 My parents provided me with all the financial security, but I wasn't a spoiled or high-maintenance child.
 Why, because my parents' parenting practice was so heavily influenced by these Taiwanese beliefs and values in our culture.
 Money meant nothing compared to these contextual forces.

-Circling back, your beliefs and values influence your parenting practices, yet they are often overlooked.
-Think about what beliefs you carry about raising teenage children, think about what values of yours inform your parenting practice as they are all becoming your teenage children's beliefs and family scripts as they mature.
+Circling back, your beliefs, values, lived experiences and family script influence your parenting practices, yet they are often overlooked.
+Think about what beliefs you carry about raising teenage children, think about your values, think about other contextual forces, such as your class, your education, your race, your ethnicity, your abilities as they all inform your parenting practice.
+Subsequently, they are all becoming your teenage children's beliefs and family scripts as they mature.

 Pei-I